elmorin/Structural-Analysis/README.md

 **Usage:**

 1. Place your final runs in a folder in your project directory.
-2. From the here(/projects/sanchez_share/scripts/AutoSeg-Structural-Analysis
-), run the script, providing the path to the folder you created with the final runs:<br/>
+2. From anywhere, run the script, providing the path to the folder you created with the final runs, and the project:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For example:<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;./EESND_Structural_Analysis.sh /projects/sanchez_share/AutoSeg_EESND/Final_runs/
+For example:
+./projects/sanchez_share/scripts/AutoSeg-Structural-Analysis/EESND_Structural_Analysis.sh /projects/sanchez_share/AutoSeg_EESND/Final_runs EESND

-Your raw data .csv files and final data files will be placed in the appropriate folders.
+Your raw data .csv files and final data files will be placed in the appropriate folders in the /projects/sanchez_share/structural_analyses folder.